Share this publication

-All these events build up to the main events which is the Children’s Carnival Parade and the International Carnival Parade.
+All these events build up to the main events which are the Children’s Carnival Parade and the International Carnival Parade.
 Other popular and official carnival events include the Carnival DJ Session, Carnival Snowboard Session, the appearance of the Zvoncari and the Masked ‘Paris-Bakar’ Rally.

 The most popular and anticipated event of Rijeka Carnival is the International Carnival Parade, which attracts spectators and participants from all around the world.
 It is the biggest day of carnival and when hundreds of thousands of people come out to celebrate.

 Carnival winds down with the trial burning of the Pust – a representational goodbye to everything negative from the previous year.
 On Shrove Tuesday which is the last official day of Rijeka Carnival, the keys of the city are returned to the actual mayor of the city.
 The carnival flag is officially lowered symbolising the official end of Rijeka Carnival.